-Oscar Pistorius is the latest in a long line of celebrity/role models to have fallen from grace over the last few months.
-The shock news that he may have murdered his girlfriend, Reeva Steenkamp has left fans of the ‘Blade Runner’ devastated.
+Oscar Pistorius was another in that long line of celebrity/role models to have fallen from grace recently.
+The revelation of the shock news that he may have murdered his girlfriend, Reeva Steenkamp left fans of the ‘Blade Runner’ devastated.

 Tabloids daily rummage through the private lives of our heroes in ‘the public interest’, gathering salacious tit bits to parade before the baying mobs.
 Some heroes from the golden age of 70s television successfully avoided the attentions of the law for decades, others are not so fortunate.